 On any given day, the department has a Watch Commander on duty.
-The Watch Commanders are police lieutenants who oversee patrol operations on a day-to-day basis.
+The Watch Commanders are police lieutenants Monday through Friday who oversee patrol operations on a day-to-day basis.
 On Saturday & Sunday, sergeants serve as the Watch Commanders.

 Lieutenant Gretchen Rose serves as the Watch Commander Monday through Thursday and can be reached at (510) 690-6553.
 She supervises Patrol teams Sunday-Wednesday.